Cynosphere/dumpy.js/README.md

 Create Among Us Dumpy GIFs in pure node.js

 ## Why?
-Because [this one](https://github.com/ThatOneCalculator/Among-Us-Dumpy-Gif-Maker) is horrible in how it works.
+Because [this one](https://github.com/ThatOneCalculator/Among-Us-Dumpy-Gif-Maker) was horrible in the beginning due to language mixing (library in Java, Discord bot in Python) and reliance on Imagemagick and palettes relying on separate images.

+This instead does image processing in memory, only relies on 6 images for the initial frames and can have a color palette defined without relying on files.

 ## Installation
 ```